Why is innovation important to any organisation?

 The innovation training for each area sets out the profile and requirements for each demonstrating alignment to the qualification.
 Importantly, a series of learning outcomes are defined and for each of these assessment criteria are provided.
 These set out what the trainee / learner will understand as a result of the training as well as the things they will be able to do.
 Assessment is by trained and qualified assessors and by review of set assignments that trainees / learners are required to submit.

 Upon successful completion of their qualification, learners can progress to further learning within the suite of Water Level 5 Qualifications – i.e. completing an Award or Certificate and topping up to Foundation Degree and on to Honours Degree.
 Learners may also wish to further their ongoing personal and professional development by accessing other qualifications.

 - Typically time set aside for staff to have freedom to innovate will vary between organisations and sectors.
-For IT organisation such as Google some 20% of time will be allowed for this.
-In utility organisations it may be that 10% or 5% of staff time would be appropriate.
+For IT organisations such as Google, some 20% of time will be allowed for this.
+In utility organisations, it may be that 10% or 5% of staff time would be appropriate.
 Staff would need to set out what they were proposing to work on with their line manager and may seek mentoring from other staff or external experts or suppliers.

 - Rewards are very powerful at encouraging the right innovation behaviours and for organisations to signal what they see as success.
 As well as financial rewards, recognition may be in the form of publicity or through innovation awards events at which the best examples can be celebrated.